4nh3k/Typing-Game/README.md

 # Typing Corona
-Just a cute typing game
+Just a beta of a cute typing game.
+We will upgrade this later :3

 You can download whole project below and view our stupid code : D

 Or you can download this, run "Typing Corona/Typing Corona/Typing Corona.exe" to play: https://bit.ly/3tBPS4z